semihberkayozturk/Text-to-Morse-Code-Converter/README.md

-# Text-to-Morse-Code-Converter---First-Portfolio-Project
+# Text-to-Morse-Code-Converter
-A text-based Python program that converts Strings into Morse Code.
+A text-based Python program that converts strings into Morse Code.